Product shortcodes

 While WooCommerce primarily uses blocks to offer interactive and customizable display settings for products, you can still use legacy product shortcodes on your store by adding them to a shortcode block.
 This document lists and explains the available WooCommerce product-related shortcodes.

-Here’s a video overview of how product shortcodes can be used.
+Here’s a short video overview of how product shortcodes can be used.

-The [products] shortcode allows you to display products by post ID, SKU, categories, attributes, with support for pagination, random sorting, and product tags, replacing the need for multiples shortcodes such as [featured_products], [sale_products][best_selling_products][recent_products][product_attribute], and [top_rated_products], which were needed previously.
+The [products] shortcode is one of WooCommerce’s most robust shortcodes.
+It allows you to display products by post ID, stock-keeping unit (SKU), categories, and attributes, with support for pagination, random sorting, and product tags.

 ↑ Back to top

-The following attributes are available to use in conjunction with the [products] shortcode.
-They have been split into sections for primary function for ease of navigation, with examples below.
+The following attributes are available to use with the [products] shortcode.

 ↑ Back to top